Businesses required to collect sales tax must know the correct sales tax rate to apply when they sell taxable goods and services.

 An additional ⅜% (0.375%) sales tax applies to taxable sales within the MCTD.
 New York City and the counties of Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester are in this district.
 The same rules that determine the local taxing jurisdiction (discussed above) are used to determine if a taxable sale is subject to the additional MCTD rate.

 The sales tax on motor vehicles, including cars, trucks, certain boats, boat trailers, RVs, and motorcycles, is calculated using the rate in effect in the jurisdiction where the vehicle owner is a resident.
 This is normally the address of the person that the vehicle will be registered to.

-Special rules also apply to florists who make sales using a florist telephonic or telegraphic delivery association.
+Special rules also apply to florists who make sales using a florist's wire service.
 These services are generally used when a customer places an order for flowers in one state or jurisdiction, and the order information is forwarded to a florist closer to the delivery address in another jurisdiction or state to be filled.
 In these sales, the sales tax must be calculated based on where the order is placed, not on where the flowers are actually delivered.
-For more information see TSB-M-82(31)S, Flowers By Wire - Regulation Section 526.7.
+For more information see Tax Bulletin Florists: Sales of Flowers (TB-ST-277).